living-opensource-africa/linuxbox/README.md

 ### SPINNING UP LinuxBox

-Go to the installation directory, the execute.
+Go to the installation directory, then execute.

 ```bash
 git clone https://github.com/living-opensource-zambia/linuxbox.git
 ```
-After the cloning is done, go to the linuxbox directory, the execute:
+After the cloning is done, go to the linuxbox directory, then execute:

 ```bash
 cd linuxbox